Anna Maria Island Offshore Fishing Charter

 The Beautiful Anna Maria Island and Bradenton Beach

 Anna Maria Island was first inhabited by George Emerson Bean in 1892.
-Anna Maria island has become a very popular location for tourists and locals alike.
+Anna Maria Island has become a very popular location for tourists and locals alike.
 There are many attractions that appeal to individuals looking to escape.
 It has a very simple feel with great restaurants and many sights to see.
 There are plenty of sea turtles, fish, and birds to see.
 This includes, pelicans, cranes, seagulls, redfish, snappers, and trout.
 Anna is a Barrier Island and a migration point and nesting habitat for many birds.
 It features 22 miles of beach, inlet, and grass flats.
 It is part of the Tampa Bay fishery and attracts scholars of sciences who want to learn more about the wildlife in the area.

-Offshore Fishing vs. Inshore Fishing
+Offshore Fishing Charter vs. Inshore Fishing Charter

 Unlike most of the smaller boats in our area, Seafood Charters has the Gulf of Mexico federal permits for charter fishing beyond 9 miles.
 Captain Keith has spent years SCUBA diving every offshore ledge, wreck, or reef that we will be fishing.
 His knowledge of the underwater topography gives him an edge when dropping lines.
-Grouper, snapper, hogfish, kingfish, cobia, and Spanish mackerel are common target species.
+Grouper, mangrove snapper, red snapper, hogfish, kingfish, cobia, and Spanish mackerel are common target species.
 Be prepared to weather the waves and wind as well as handle bigger fish.

 These fishing charter trips travel beyond 9 miles, and need a special permit.
 The 9 mile mark is where international waters begin, and why a special permit is necessary.
 On these trips, you may see grouper, snapper, hogfish, kingfish, cobia, Spanish mackerel, and amberjack.
 These trips travel into colder and saltier waters.

 Inshore fishing is classified when fishing closer to the shore and in shallower water.
 These waters are usually calmer and within sight of land.
-Inshore fishing also requires less gear and less travel time.
+Inshore fishing charters also requires less gear and less travel time.
 That makes these charters great for families with younger kids or those that want a more relaxing ride and to stay close to land.
 Tampa Bay offers amazing back-water fishing, featuring miles of untouched mangrove shorelines, which provide a thriving habitat for snook, redfish, trout, flounder, and numerous other species.

 Our Inshore Fishing Charters travel within the system of islands, fishing in the mangroves, protected by land, not in open waters.
 Inshore Charters are within 3 miles of land and offshore is anything beyond that.
 Inshore Fishing charters can feature fish like snooks, redfish, trout, flounder, and many more.
 These trips feature warm water, but not a lot of reefs.